Jonathan-F-Bell/YouAreHere/README.md

 # YouAreHere
-Final project for 5D Fundamentals: Using QR codes to improve navigation on Northeastern's campus
+Final project for 5D Fundamentals: Using QR codes to improve navigation on Northeastern's campus.

+By Jonathan Bell